 Watch out for these things

 If you have a high balance on a credit line compared to your credit limit, your credit score will be lower.
 Reducing your balance there improves both your amounts owed and your percentage of credit line used.

 If you’ve had one or more late payments reported in the past, your score will be damaged.
 Significantly, if you’ve been 60+ days late on a debt or you’ve been late on a house payment.
 If you don’t make minimum monthly payments on time or at all, your credit score gets penalized monthly.
 When a missed payment is reported to one of the credit reporting agencies, it stays on your credit report for up to seven years!

-If your debt is turned over to a collections agency or enters default status, that also stays on your credit report for up to seven years.
+If your debt is turned over to collections or enters default status, that also stays on your credit report for seven+ years.
 It damages your credit score even more.

 Many people want to improve their credit score so they can get a mortgage.
 (Even though manual underwriting is an option too.)
 For a mortgage you apply for the usual way, the total amount of debt you have compared to your income in matters too.
 Lenders look at your debt-to-income ratio, and the more debt you have, the higher your debt to income ratio is.
 (Lower is better!)

 In fact, every single factor that influences a credit score directly relates to how you handle debt.
 Remember to avoid companies that promise to do things like erasing bad credit, giving you a completely new credit file, or removing accurate reports.
 The old adage that “if it sounds too good to be true, it probably is” is a well-known saying for a reason.

 How does paying off debt help?